What is Amazon VPC? - Amazon Virtual Private Cloud

 IP addressing

 You can assign IP addresses, both IPv4 and IPv6, to your VPCs and subnets.
-You can also bring your public IPv4 and IPv6 GUA addresses to Amazon and allocate them to resources in your VPC, such as EC2 instances, NAT gateways, and Network Load Balancers.
+You can also bring your public IPv4 addresses and IPv6 GUA addresses to Amazon and allocate them to resources in your VPC, such as EC2 instances, NAT gateways, and Network Load Balancers.

 Routing